 0.9 x 1.2 = 1.08

-Well it wouldn’t if you were a member of the landed aristocracy and you were just managing a big pile of loot before passing it onto the next generation (after six or seven decades of compounding and an unsavoury sex scandal or two).
+Well it wouldn’t if you were a member of the landed aristocracy and you were simply managing a big pile of loot before passing it onto the next generation.

-But most of us are investing new money over our lifetimes to ensure our financial futures – and we also have to withdraw our savings in retirement.
+But most of us are saving and investing over our lives to ensure our financial futures.
+We’ll have to withdraw money from our savings in retirement for spending.

-And it’s because we add and subtract money from the market over time that the sequence of returns risk can have its wicked way with us.
+And it’s because we add and subtract money from the market over time – at different times – that the sequence of returns risk can have its wicked way with us.